Ami3466/ai-live-log-bridge/docs/guides/custom-domains.md

 # Adding Custom Domains to Browser Monitoring

 > **Note:** This guide requires the Chrome extension to be installed.
-See the [extension repository](https://github.com/Ami3466/ai-live-log-bridge-extension) for installation instructions.
+Install from Chrome Web Store: **[AI Live Terminal Bridge](https://chromewebstore.google.com/detail/ai-live-terminal-bridge-b/ljdggojoihiofgflmpjffflhfjejndjg)**

 By default, the browser extension monitors:
 - `localhost:*`